Saxo Bank vs Libertex (Forex Club) Comparison

 Who offers more research tools, Saxo Bank or Libertex (Forex Club)?

-In terms of research and research tools Saxo Bank gives traders the following tools: Autochartist, Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
-In comparison Libertex (Forex Club) has the tools listed here: Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading., neither have Trading Central (Recognia)
+Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
+We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
+Saxo Bank delivers the following research tools: Autochartist, Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
+Libertex (Forex Club), on the other hand, provides the tools listed here: Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
+Neither have Trading Central (Recognia)

 Overall winner: Saxo Bank